Daiho-ji Temple

 7 of 10 in Uchiko

-Daihoji Temple (大宝寺), the 44th temple on the Shikoku Pilgrimage, is a peaceful retreat nestled in the lush forests of Shikoku, Japan.
-Surrounded by towering trees, moss-covered stones, and fern-lined paths, it offers visitors a serene and spiritual atmosphere.
-Pilgrims travel approximately 80 kilometers from Temple 43, crossing several challenging overpasses to reach this sacred site.
+Daihoji Temple (大宝寺), the 44th temple on the Shikoku Pilgrimage, is a tranquil sanctuary nestled deep in the lush forests of Shikoku, Japan.
+Surrounded by towering trees, moss-covered stones, and fern-lined pathways, the temple offers visitors a peaceful and spiritual atmosphere.
+Pilgrims journey approximately 80 kilometers from Temple 43, navigating through several challenging overpasses and rugged terrain to reach this sacred destination.
+The serene environment invites quiet contemplation and provides a perfect setting for those seeking both physical and spiritual renewal on their pilgrimage.

-The temple has a deep historical connection to Emperor Goshirakawa of the Hogen era (1156-58).
-After prayers at Daihoji cured his illness, the Emperor generously funded the construction of 48 monastery buildings on Mt.
+The temple is steeped in rich history, particularly its connection to Emperor Goshirakawa during the Hogen era (1156-58).
+According to legend, the Emperor, once gravely ill, prayed at Daihoji Temple, and his health was miraculously restored.
+In gratitude, he funded the construction of 48 monastery buildings on nearby Mt.
 Sugo.
-A treasured Kanon statue, discovered in 1934 beneath a 1,000-year-old tree, is believed to possess healing powers and the ability to ward off evil spirits.
+Among the temple’s most revered treasures is the Kanon statue, discovered in 1934 beneath a 1,000-year-old tree.
+This statue is believed to possess healing powers and the ability to protect against evil spirits, adding to the temple’s mystique and making it a revered spot for both pilgrims and visitors seeking spiritual healing.

 Hours and Fees